mlflow/mlflow-website/website/blog/2024-11-07-bedrock-chat-model-part-1/index.md

 one of type _`modelInvocationOutput`_.
 Groups that involve action group traces will also include events of type _`actionGroupInvocationInput`_ and _`actionGroupInvocationOutput`_.
 Similarly, groups that use knowledge bases will have additional events of type _`knowledgeBaseLookupInput`_ and _`knowledgeBaseLookupOutput`_.
-In the BedrockModel mentioned above, it implements an approach to parse these event groups into trace nodes.
+In the _`BedrockModel`_ mentioned above, it implements an approach to parse these event groups into trace nodes.
-This method allows the trace to display the reasoning behind selecting action groups/knowledge bases to answer queries and invoking the corresponding Lambda function calls, as defined in out example OpenAPI spec above.
+This method allows the trace to display the reasoning behind selecting action groups/knowledge bases to answer queries and invoking the corresponding Lambda function calls, as defined in our example OpenAPI spec above.
 This structure helps to clearly show the flow of information and decision-making process that bedrock agent follows.

 <details>